 Water Hammer Analysis: Comparing the Wave Plan Method and the Method of Characteristics

-Both the Method of Characteristics (MOC) and the Wave Plan Method (WPM) have both been shown to produce solutions identical to an exact solution for cases where pipe friction is not considered (this is the only situation for which an exact solution can be attained).
+Both the Wave Plan Method (WPM) and the Method of Characteristics (MOC) have both been shown to produce solutions identical to an exact solution for cases where pipe friction is not considered (this is the only situation for which an exact solution can be attained).

 Both methods obtain solutions at intervals of (change in t) at all junctions and components.
 However, the MOC also requires solutions at all interior points within pipes for each time step in order to calculate the effects of friction and determine wave characteristics.
 In contrast, the WPM handles these effects by tracking pressure waves, which are modified for the effects of friction by a single calculation between junction nodes/components.